Featured Answer: What are All-on-4 dental implants?

 - Night guard if you have a history of grinding, to protect both the implants and the prosthesis from excessive force

-With proper care, the implants themselves can last a lifetime.
+With proper care, the implants themselves can last for decades.
 The prosthetic bridge typically lasts 15 to 25 years for zirconia and 10 to 15 years for acrylic before requiring refabrication.

 Considering a full-arch solution?
 Call (508) 481-0110 or book now.
 Dr. Fatima provides complimentary CBCT imaging with every All-on-4 consultation so you receive a complete treatment plan and written estimate at your first visit.